saitohirga/WSJT-X/Darwin/ReadMe.txt

                     Notes on WSJT-X Installation for Mac OS X
                     -----------------------------------------

-Important:  If you are using the new Mac with the M1 chip then please read the section marked:  BEGIN M1.
-Otherwise BEGIN INTEL applies.

 If you have already downloaded a previous version of WSJT-X then I suggest you change the name in the Applications folder from WSJT-X to WSJT-X_previous before proceeding.

-I recommend that you follow the installation instructions especially if you are moving from v2.2 to v2.3 of WSJT-X or you have upgraded macOS.
+I recommend that you follow the installation instructions especially if you are moving from v2.2 to v2.3 or later, of WSJT-X or you have upgraded macOS.

-BEGIN M1:

 Double-click on the wsjtx-...-Darwin.dmg file you have downloaded from K1JT's web-site.

 Now open a Terminal window by going to Applications->Utilities and clicking on Terminal.

-There are two system variables that must be set manually since the M1 Macs do not recognise automatic parameter settings by means of the sysctl.conf file present in the download.
-Type these commands - you will be asked for your password which will not be echoed:

-      sudo  sysctl  -w  kern.sysv.shmmax=52428800
-      sudo  sysctl  -w  kern.sysv.shmall=25600

-It is important to note that these parameter settings will not survive a reboot.
-If you need to reboot your Mac, then these commands must be re-entered.
-Now proceed to NEXT.

-BEGIN INTEL:

-Double-click on the wsjtx-...-Darwin.dmg file you have downloaded from K1JT's web-site.

-Now open a Terminal window by going to Applications->Utilities and clicking on Terminal.

-Along with this ReadMe file there is a file:   sysctl.conf  which must be copied to a system area by typing this line in the Terminal window and then pressing the Return key.
+Along with this ReadMe file there is a file:   com.wsjtx.sysctl.plist  which must be copied to a system area by typing this line in the Terminal window and then pressing the Return key.

-      sudo  cp  /Volumes/WSJT-X/sysctl.conf  /etc
+      sudo  cp  /Volumes/WSJT-X/com.wsjtx.sysctl.plist  /Library/LaunchDaemons

 you will be asked for your normal password because authorisation is needed to copy this file.
 (Your password will not be echoed but press the Return key when completed.)